JuliaLang/julia/doc/src/manual/functions.md

 It is often convenient to be able to write functions taking an arbitrary number of arguments.
 Such functions are traditionally known as "varargs" functions, which is short for "variable number of arguments".
-You can define a varargs function by following the last argument with an ellipsis:
+You can define a varargs function by following the last positional argument with an ellipsis:

 ```jldoctest barfunc
 julia> bar(a,b,x...) = (a,b,x)